kubernetes-sigs/prow/site/content/en/docs/jobs.md

 `skip_report` set to true.
 Test it out a few times by manually triggering, then switch `always_run` to true.
 Watch for a couple days, then switch `skip_report` to false.

+Presubmit jobs apply `run_if_changed` and `skip_if_only_changed` filters based on which files were modified in any of the commits in the pull request.

 ## Presets